hemz0725/food-delivery-analytics/questions.md

 **Q41 · Revenue**
 If you join orders → deliveries → agents without being careful about join type and aggregation level, revenue figures can be inflated.
 Construct a scenario where this double-counting happens and explain exactly why it occurs and how to fix it.

-> ⚠ **Trap:** Classic fan trap.
-One order can have multiple delivery attempts — joining at order level and then summing order_amount inflates total revenue.

 ---